 As we described earlier, free radicals are missing an electron making them unstable wrecking balls.
 When a free radical encounters C60, the stored electrons are pulled away from C60 and captured by the free radical.
 This electron donor effect neutralizes free radicals, stopping further tissue damage.
-C60’s molecular structure allows it to store and release up to six electrons at a time.

 Carbon, a non-reactive element, doesn't become unstable when electrons and hydrogen ions are stored and released.
 Unlike other antioxidants, C60 will continue to store and release hydrogen ions and electrons without limit.
 This hydrogen and electron “handling” ability is unique to C60 and is the reason it's hundreds of times more effective than any other antioxidant.